MalyPatrik/Intelligent-Coding-Assistant-Project/Edabit-Josephus/ChatGPT-Conversation.md

 Here is the Python pseudocode based on the provided steps:

 python
-(The Pseudocode created by ChatGPT provided)
+(The Pseudocode created by ChatGPT)

 This pseudocode provides an outline of the steps necessary to implement the simplified Josephus problem in Python, including input validation, base case handling, main logic implementation, result returning, and testing the function with various inputs.